almin/almin/docs/Principles.md

 ## Unit of work

 Almin has a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html "Unit of Work").
-It is a actual internal class and almin apply Unit of Work pattern.
+It is a actual internal class and Almin applies Unit of Work pattern.

 - Unit of Work can stop unintended updating of `StoreGroup`
 - In other word, The user can control updating of `StoreGroup` while a series of UseCase is executing

-Following figure describe it:
+The following figure describes it:

 [![unit of work](resources/unit-of-work.png)][unit-of-work]